webvisum/Xtest/README.md

 ## Unit-Test

-unit-tests are running on current database.
-All changes are running in transactions so nothing may change your database. (except of MyISAM Tables which are not supporting database rollbacks)
+Unit tests run on the current database.
+All changes runs in transactions so nothing may change your database.
+(Except of MyISAM Tables which are not supporting database rollbacks)

 ### Get started

 To start testing create a test class in your custom module your currently working on.
-You just have to create a directory called 'Test'.
-For this test create a file 'DemoTest.php' with the following content:
+You just have to create a directory called `Test`.
+Then create a file `DemoTest.php` with the following content:

 File: app/code/local/Codex/Demo/Test/Model/DemoTest.php